Anti-Gerrymandering/visualization/README.md

   - actions
   - components
   - reducers
-  - sass //All Sass files must be imported into App.sass to be generatored
+  - sass //All Sass files must be imported into App.sass to be generated
   - index.js
 - test